AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/asset-processor.md

 >[!NOTE]
 >
 > - For large datasets, it's best to run processing during off-peak hours to avoid impacting system performance.
 After the processing task completes, you can review the details to analyze the results.<br>
->- The Asset processing for the `/content/dam` folder is automatically triggered by the system every 15 minutes.
+>- The asset processing for the `/content/dam` folder is automatically triggered by the system every 15 minutes.
 This scheduled process ensures that any newly added and previously unprocessed assets are picked up and processed.
-You can use this setting by enabling the setting `Enable Guides asset processing scheduled job` in the `fmditaconfigMgr`.
+To configure the automatic asset processing feature view, [Configure asset processing](../cs-install-guide/configure-asset-processing-cs.md)

 ## Processing the assets